Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 Below is a list of tips to help you make the most out of your visit to the Halloween attractions at Chilliwack’s Fantasy Farms.

-TIP#3: If paying at the door, don’t forget to take your non-perishable food item so you can get your $1 discount.
+TIP#2: If paying at the door, don’t forget to take your non-perishable food item so you can get your $1 discount.
 A dollar represents close to a 10% savings, and the donation benefits a worthwhile cause.
+(Note: 2020 details about the donation deal are to be confirmed.)

 More About Fantasy Farms